CoffeeRoll/CoffeeRoll.github.io/_posts/2023-09-11-coffeerolldev-is-up-and-running.md

 This is the first post made on CoffeeRoll.dev.
 This site is built on [devlopr-jekyll](https://github.com/sujaykundu777/devlopr-jekyll), a portfolio style Jekyll template aimed at developers.

 I'm super new to blogging and am not really sure what I'm doing.
 It's been a lot of fun customizing this template as I learn the ins and outs of Jekyll.
 There's way more to this than I had anticipated.

 The site has some randomness built-in, in the form of the type-text on the home page.
 Give it a couple refreshes and see what you get!
 I plan on adding more little easter eggs like that as I continue to build out this site, but they may not be as obvious - so stay sharp!

+Edit 10/29/2023:
+I've updated the logo of the website to be a random AI generated coffee mug.
+It's way too busy to be a good logo and I'm probably going to change it again soon, but it's definitely more fun for the time being.
+Also that means the above image is already out-of-date - but honestly who cares?
+Not me! 🙆‍♂️